giovanniboscu/continuous-section-field/docs/user_guide.md

 Geometric Consistency Rule:
 The end section must have the same number of polygons as the start section.
-Polygons must share the same names as those in the start section to be correctly linked for interpolation.

 ```python
     # Flange Definition: Rectangle from (-1, -0.2) to (1, 0.2)